canonical/netbox/docs/development/extending-models.md

 ## 3. Add CSV helpers

-Add the name of the new field to `csv_headers` and included a CSV-friendly representation of its data in the model's `to_csv()` method.
-These will be used when exporting objects in CSV format.
+Add the name of the new field to `csv_headers`.
+This will be used when exporting objects in CSV format.

 ## 4. Update relevant querysets